Clear, specific feedback helps children view themselves in a positive light in the learning environment and in life.

 “We all have our own stories.
-The story you tell about yourself, even if you only tell it to yourself, drives your actions and has a significant impact on your focus.” ― Mani… Continue reading
+The story you tell about yourself, even if you only tell it to yourself, drives your actions and has a significant impact on your … Continue Reading Words That are Speaking to Me

 How do we compare a country with a fairly homogeneous population of five and a half million people, with less than 5% of the population in poverty, to the United States?
 Well, forty years ago, when Finland was overhauling their education system and studying models from other countries, they could have followed our lead and jumped on our No Child Left Behind bandwagon, eventually moving to high-stakes testing and teacher assessment as a means to improve education.